Surveinit/Simple-Snake-Game-in-python/README.md

 Features

-    The game keeps track of the player's score.
+    - The game keeps track of the player's score.
-    The player can restart the game after it ends.
+    - The player can restart the game after it ends.
-    The game has a simple GUI.
+    - The game has a simple GUI.

 Credits

 This game was built with Python's Turtle module.
-It was created by [by me itself].
+It was created by [by me itself] Thankyou Angela!.
 Feel free to use and modify the code for your own projects.
 License

 This project is licensed under the MIT License.